Michael-LightGameFramework/LightGameFrameworkSDL2/demo/pong/Readme.md

 arrow up = player 2 up
 arrow down = player 2 down

+##Build
+On linux simply type the command "make" then run a.out On other systems... open an IDE and add the programming files to that project and configure SDL2...
+Yeah.

 I really hope the youtube videos are helpfull.